Emiliano Mondonico: Managerial career

 Mondonico began his managerial career with the Cremonese youth team in 1979.
 In 1982, he became manager of the senior team, and in 1984, achieved a historic promotion to Serie A with Cremonese.

 In 1987, he moved to Atalanta, and guided them to the semi-finals of the 1987–88 European Cup Winners' Cup.

 In 1990, he joined Torino, where he won the Mitropa Cup over Pisa and finished in fifth-place in the league during the 1990–91 season.
 The following year, he led Torino to a historic UEFA Cup final during the 1991–92 season, lost on aggregate to AFC Ajax.
 After Torino were disallowed a penalty, Mondonico famously lifted up a chair into the air in a sign of protest against the referee.
+En route to the final, Torino also overcame Real Madrid in the semi-final.
 In the 1992–93 season, he won the 1993 Coppa Italia Final against Roma.

 In 1994, he returned to Atalanta for a second time, and later had a second spell with Torino as well between 1998 and 2000, before coaching Napoli during the 2000–01 season, although he was unable to help the club avoid relegation to Serie B.

 After a two-year spell with Cosenza, he later joined Fiorentina in 2003, and the following year, he led the club back into Serie A for the first time since their demotion to Serie C2, following their bankruptcy in 2002; he subsequently had a stint with AlbinoLeffe in Serie B in 2006, before returning to Cremonese the following year for a third time.

 In September 2009, Mondonico was appointed as head coach of AlbinoLeffe once again to replace Armando Madonna.
 He stepped down as head coach of AlbinoLeffe on 29 January 2011 due to "serious health issues", with his assistant Daniele Fortunato taking over on an interim basis.
 Two days later, his club confirmed he had undergone abdominal surgery, expecting him to recover in a few weeks time.
 On 15 February, after a full recovery, Mondonico officially returned to his coaching duties at AlbinoLeffe.
 He guided AlbinoLeffe to narrowly escape relegation after defeating Piacenza in the playoffs, but on 13 June he held an emotional press conference to announce that the illness had returned during the final period of the season and that he was seriously considering stepping down as a consequence.
-On 17 June 2011 Mondonico was confirmed to have resigned from AlbinoLeffe in order to focus solely on cancer treatment; he was replaced by his assistant Daniele Fortunato, who had already undertaken the first team coaching duties during his previous sick leave.
+On 17 June 2011, Mondonico was confirmed to have resigned from AlbinoLeffe in order to focus solely on cancer treatment; he was replaced by his assistant Daniele Fortunato, who had already undertaken the first team coaching duties during his previous sick leave.

 On 30 January 2012, Mondonico marked his Serie A comeback, replacing Attilio Tesser as head coach of Novara, who were last-placed in the Italian top flight and seven points shy of relegation safety after the first half of the season.
 On 6 March 2012 he was sacked.